Connect with others who understand.

 See answer

-This article explores the various causes of constipation in multiple myeloma, as well as how constipation may be treated and managed.
-Talk to your oncologist or health care team if you experience new or worsening GI symptoms including constipation.
+Read on to learn about the various causes of bowel problems in multiple myeloma, as well as how they may be treated and managed.
+Talk to your oncologist or health care team if you experience new or worsened GI symptoms.

 Hypercalcemia

-Multiple myeloma can lead to hypercalcemia as the disease causes bone matter to break down.
-Hypercalcemia can make it harder for your bowels to get rid of stool.
+Multiple myeloma can lead to high calcium levels in the blood, a condition known as hypercalcemia.
+This happens when the disease causes bone tissue to break down.
+Hypercalcemia can make it harder for your bowels to release stool, causing constipation.

 Excess calcium also forces the kidneys to work harder to flush the mineral out of your system, which often requires more water.
-As a result, your bowels have less water to use, potentially leading to hard stools and constipation.
-Hypercalcemia can also cause diarrhea.
+As a result, your bowels have less water available, which can lead to hard stools and constipation.
+However, hypercalcemia can also cause diarrhea in some cases.

-It can be difficult for doctors to distinguish chemotherapy-induced constipation from constipation due to other medications.
-Drugs used to manage other chemotherapy or cancer-related symptoms — including morphine (Astramorph), lenalidomide (Revlimid), dexamethasone, and corticosteroids — may also cause constipation.
+It can be difficult for doctors to distinguish between chemotherapy-induced constipation and constipation caused by other medications.
+Drugs used to manage other chemotherapy or cancer-related symptoms — including morphine (Astramorph), dexamethasone, and other corticosteroids — can also cause constipation.

-Dialysis, which is a treatment used to filter wastes from the body in people with kidney damage or kidney failure as a result of myeloma, can also lead to constipation.
+Dialysis, a treatment used to filter waste from the body in people with kidney damage or kidney failure as a result of myeloma, can also lead to constipation in some cases.

-In some cases, symptoms such as constipation may improve as your body adjusts to treatments such as chemotherapy.
-Most side effects, including constipation, subside when treatment ends.
+Side effects like constipation may improve as your body adjusts to treatments like chemotherapy.
+Most side effects, including constipation, typically subside when treatment ends.

 Lifestyle Changes